WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 Fuzzing has been extensively studied for testing both traditional compilers and the emerging deep learning (\dl) compilers.
-In this section, we first review related work for fuzzing traditional and \dl compilers without \llm{s}.
+In this section, we first review related work for compiler fuzzing without \llm{s}.
 We then discuss the recent advances of \llm-based testing.